 Studies show that 84% of patients depend on referrals from family or friends when looking for a dentist.
 Give them the opportunity to market on your behalf!

 The same study shows that 9 out of 10 people trust online reviews as much as personal recommendations, and that patient reviews are more important in the decision-making process even than where their dentist went to school!
 (Source: Futuredontics, “What Dental Patients Want” April 2019.)

-Using the Selfie Stand, you can automatically direct your patients to leave an online review of their experience on whatever platform is most important to you.
+Using Snapshot, you can create a memorable experience that incentivizes your patients to leave an online review of their experience on whatever platform is most important to you.

-When patients share these images online, your brand is seen by friends, family, and colleagues in their trusted social media network which provides strong and engaging validation for your practice.
+When patients share these custom images online, your brand is seen by friends, family, and colleagues in their trusted social media network which provides strong and engaging validation for your practice.

 Most importantly, when your patients snap their photo and voluntarily share to their own social media accounts, no HIPAA consent is needed.
 Once your Snapshot experience is set up, patients simply snap photos and share.
 If you want to share photos on your own social media account, you’ll need to have your patients fill out a waiver.
 Feel free to download a free template on Google - you can find many.

 For more tips on staying HIPAA compliant on social media, consider the following advice from Innereactive: